Harem: Qajar Iran

 Woman in the harem playing a kamancheh, from a Qajar era painting.

 The harem of the monarchs of the Qajar dynasty (1785–1925) consisted of several thousand people.
 The harem had a precise internal administration, based on the women's rank.

-As was customary in Muslim harems, the highest rank of the harem hierarchy was that of the monarchs' mother, who in Qajar Iran had the title Mahd-e ʿOlyā (Sublime Cradle).
+As was customary in Muslim harems, the highest rank of the harem hierarchy was that of the monarchs' mother, who in Qajar Iran had the title ('Sublime Cradle').
 She had many duties and prerogatives, such as safeguarding the harem valuables, particularly the jewels, which she administered with the help of female secretaries.

 In contrast to what was common in the Ottoman Empire, where the sultans normally only had slave consorts, the Qajar shahs also had a custom of diplomatic marriages with free Muslim women, daughters of Qajar dignitaries and princes.
-Another phenomenon of the Qajar harem was that the Shah entered into two different kinds of marriages with his harem women: ṣīḡa (temporary wife), which was often done with concubines, and ʿaqdī (permanent wives); this was a promotion.
-The wives and slave concubines of Fath-Ali Shah Qajar came from the harems of the vanquished houses of Zand and Afšār; from the Georgian and Armenian campaigns, as well as from slave markets, and were presented as gifts to the shah from the provinces.
+Another phenomenon of the Qajar harem was that the Shah entered into two different kinds of marriages with his harem women: (temporary wife), which was often done with concubines, and (permanent wives); this was a promotion.
+The wives and slave concubines of Fath-Ali Shah Qajar came from the harems of the vanquished houses of Zand and Afshar; from the Georgian and Armenian campaigns, as well as from slave markets, and were presented as gifts to the shah from the provinces.

 Every consort had white and black slave servants (women or eunuchs), whose number varied according to her status.
 Some wives had their own residence and stables.
-There were different types of female officials within the harem: some managed the royal coffeehouse inside the harem, a body of female sentinels commanded by women officials "protected the king's nightly rest", and women called ostāds (masters) supervised the group of female dancers and musicians who entertained the harem; they were housed with their servants in a separate compound.
+There were different types of female officials within the harem: some managed the royal coffeehouse inside the harem, a body of female sentinels commanded by women officials "protected the king's nightly rest", and women called (masters) supervised the group of female dancers and musicians who entertained the harem; they were housed with their servants in a separate compound.
 Young slave boys below puberty (ḡolām-bačča) were used as servants and playmates in the harem.
 Eunuchs were mainly African slaves.